thejimmylin/f5project/README.md

 4. [Optional] Follow the instructions in `scripts/setup_github_secrets.py` to make it a pre-push Git hook
 5. `git push` to deploy your code according to `.github/workflows/main.yml`

-The, you can follow the instructions above.

 # Why?

-This library makes it easier to use Finlab/Fugle with other tools together, such as GCF and Github Action.
+This library makes it easier to use Finlab/Fugle with GCF and CD/CD.

-When deploying your code on GCF.
-Some troubles come up and you can't just do it like you do on your local machine.
-This library helps you to solve these problems.
-It helps you:
+When deploying your code on Cloud.
+Many troubles come up.
+This library helps you to solve them.
+Including:

-- Read config from json file or environment variables.
+- Read config from a simle JSON file or environment variables, depending on your environment.
-- Extract Fugle config and certificate from json file or environment variables, dynamically generate them as needed.
+- Extract Fugle config and certificate from config, dynamically generate them as needed, by-passing Fugle's restriction that only accepts files as input.
-- Login Finlab/Fugle with config, which is a little bit annoying because Fugle SDK asks them as files.
 - Provide a decorator to make your function a GCF endpoint, without worrying about the request/response format.
 - Simulate GCF request locally.
 - Sync Github secrets with local config, make CI/CD easier.

-Then you can focus on your trading strategy and iterate faster.
+With all of these, you can focus on your trading strategy and iterate faster, letting this library handle the rest.